Sorin Cigan

-Sorin Cigan (born 29 May 1964) is a Romanian former professional footballer who played as a striker and currently a manager.
-In Romania Cigan played mostly for Bihor Oradea, but he had his best seasons at Brașov, then he played for rest of his career in Hungary, where he was a well known player, playing along his career for Budapest most important clubs Ferencváros and Újpest among other clubs.
+Sorin Cigan (born 29 May 1964) is a Romanian football manager and former player who played as a striker.
+In Romania he played mostly for Bihor Oradea, but he had his best seasons at Brașov, then he played out his career in Hungary, where he was a well known player, playing along his career for Budapest most important clubs Ferencváros and Újpest among other clubs.

 His son, Cristian Cigan is also a footballer.

 In June 2009 Cigan was involved in a scandal of match fixing, he was accused of receiving money from ACU Arad to convince Bihor Oradea players to let ACU win.
-In 2013 he was convicted at 3 years of suspended sentence.
+In 2013 he was convicted at three years of suspended sentence.